Zimbra/zm-docker-zimbra-org/README.md

   - `mysql.password`
   - `spam_account_password`
   - `virus_quarantine_account_password`

+1. The default value of `admin_account_password` is `test123`.
+This is what the Genesis tests expect it to be.
+2. Note that `make clean` will remove the `.config`, `.secrets`, and `.keystore` directories, so exercise caution with that command.

+### Optional - Other Config

-- If desired, edit these files in the `.config` directory and enter your preferred values.
-This is optional, as they already contain sensible defaults.
+If desired, edit these files in the `.config` directory and enter your preferred values.

   - `admin_account_name`
   - `av_notify_email`
   - `domain_name`